Fllunn/telegram-bot-broadcast/README.md

 ## Next Steps

-- Implement the phone/QR login flows for Telethon user sessions
+- Extend command handlers with broadcast-specific business logic
-- Persist session strings in Mongo via the provided repositories
+- Wire the project into your deployment and observability stack
-- Extend bot command handlers with actual business logic
+- Add automated tests covering onboarding and broadcast scenarios

 Refer to inline comments for guidance on where to plug in your implementation.